thibmonsel/torchdde/docs/usage/training.md

 ts = torch.linspace(...)
 pred = ddesolve_adjoint(history_function, model, ts, solver)
 ```

+::: torchdde.ddesolve_adjoint

+## discretize-then-optimize

+!!! warning

+    You are unable to learn the DDE's delays if using the discretize-then-optimize approach.

 If you choose to train with the inherent auto differentiation capabilities of Pytorch then you need to use `DDESolver` with specified : history function `history_function`, pytorch model `model`, integration span `ts`, ode solver used `solver`.